Investing

 What are the best ASX property and real estate ETFs?

 How to invest in property using an exchange traded fund (ETF).
-We compare the best ETFs that hold real estate.
+We compare the best property and real estate ETFs.

-Exchange traded funds (ETFs) provide a great avenue for investors to gain access to the property by investing in real estate investment trusts (REITs).
+Exchange traded funds (ETFs) provide a great avenue for investors to gain exposure to property, both Australian and global, by investing in real estate investment trusts (REITs).

-Stockspot reviews and compares the more than 250 ASX listed ETFs in our annual Stockspot ETF Report.
-In this article, we road test the best Australian and global property ETFs across a range of different metrics to provide our analysis on the most suitable choice
+Following the success of our Stockspot ETF Report, we road test the best Australian and global property ETFs across a range of different metrics, to provide our analysis on the most suitable choice for Australian investors.

 Best Australian property ETF